 Luke Sophinos currently serves as the Chief Executive Officer of CourseKey.
-A self described futurist, his passion has always been building a better tomorrow.
 In the last decade, he’s founded two companies, raised millions in venture capital, and worked at a seed-stage investment fund.

 Mr. Altman was employed by Qualcomm Incorporated for 24 years from 1989 until his retirement from the company in January 2014.
 At the time of his retirement, he was Vice Chairman of Qualcomm.